brunopinto22/PhaseThree/README.md

 ## 📚 Documentation

 The complete and detailed project report, covering all aspects of the development process, architecture, and conclusions, is available in the `assets/docs` directory.
+> **Note:** The final files are provided in PDF format.
+Any `.docx` files in the directory are works in progress and not yet finalized.

 ## 🚀 How to Run